Take an Official State-Approved Hunter Safety Course

 How to Enroll in a Youth Hunter Education Course in Wyoming

 Enrolling in a youth hunter education course in Wyoming is a straightforward process.
-Interested participants can start by visiting the Wyoming Game and Fish Department’s official website or the recommended course listing at Recademics Wyoming Hunter Education.
+Interested participants can start by visiting the Wyoming Game and Fish Department’s official website or the listing at Recademics Wyoming Hunter Education.

 From there, students or their parents can select from available online or in-person courses based on their preferences and schedules.
 Registration typically requires providing basic personal information and parental consent for minors.